-The provider must include in, or attach to the POC:
+Important information must be included in or attached to the POC:

-- Client's address including name of the residential care facility where the client is residing (if applicable). - A description of the client's functional limits and the effects; - Documentation that justifies why the medical services should be provided in the client's residence instead of a physician's office, clinic, or other outpatient setting; - Significant clinical findings; - Dates of recent hospitalization; - Notification to the home health agency's designated case manager of admittance; - A discharge plan, including notification to the home health agency's designated case manager of the planned discharge date and client disposition at time of discharge; and - A short summary of what is happening with the client or what has happened since last review.
+- The client's address including name of the residential care facility where the client is residing (if applicable).

+- A description of the client's functional limits and the effects.

+- Documentation that justifies why the medical services should be provided in the client's residence instead of a physician's office, clinic, or other outpatient setting.

+- Significant clinical findings.

+- The dates of recent hospitalization.

+- Notification to the home health agency's designated case manager of admittance.

+- A discharge plan, including notification to the home health agency's designated case manager of the planned discharge date and client disposition at time of discharge.

+- A short summary of:

+- What is happening with the client.

+- -OR-

+- What has happened since last review.